balancer/scaffold-balancer-v3/README.md

 ⚖️ Balancer is a decentralized automated market maker (AMM) protocol built on Ethereum that represents a flexible building block for programmable liquidity.

-🛠️ This repo is a series of guides and a prototyping tools for creating custom pools that integrate with Balancer v3
+🛠️ This repo is a series of guides and a prototyping tools for creating custom pools that integrate with Balancer v3.

+It uses example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
+The core idea is to help educate developers with creating custom pools and integrating with BalancerV3, and to provide a starting point for developers to create their own custom pools and factories.

+✏️ The agenda of this README is listed below:

+0. **Checkpoint 0** - 📚 Setup of the environment.
+1. **Checkpoint 1** - 🌊 Creating a custom pool, registering, initializing it with balancerV3 vault, and interacting with it.
+2. **Checkpoint 2** - 🔧 Creating a custom pool factory, deploying it, and generating a pool from it that you can interact with.
+3. **Checkpoint 3** - 🧪 Writing Typical Unit and Fuzz Tests for Custom Pool Example
+4. **Checkpoint 4** - 🎨 Creating Your Own Custom Pool with the Template Files
+5. **Checkpoint 5** - 📡 Integrate pool with the Balancer v3 Subgraph
+6. **Checkpoint 6** - 🧭 Integrate pool with the Smart Order Router (SOR)

 ## Checkpoint 0: 📦 Environment 📚